FSMargoo/Vedo-Renderer/README.md

 Command `#define` is for the general Marco function define. `#alias` command is for the alias of a token.

-Hence, SKSL doesn't provide a natural variable length array uniform support.
-I added a `Vedo::Shader` as a wrapper of SKSL. `Vedo::Shader` accept a variety of SKSL I call it "Vedo Shader".
+Since SKSL doesn't provide a natural variable length array uniform support, I added a `Vedo::Shader` as a wrapper of SKSL. `Vedo::Shader` accept a variant of SKSL I call it "Vedo Shader".

 Vedo Shader will process the shader code first, by using `Vedo::Shader::Link` method to bind a constant value with shader.
 Shader being written in Vedo Shader will be like: